kemojal/phase-timeline-challenge/README.md

 - [x] Playhead maintains its relative position during horizontal scrolling
 - [x] Playhead is visible only when within the Timeline's visible area, using the `hidden` attribute when completely out of view

-## Implementation Guidelines

-- Implement the required behaviors in the appropriate child components of the provided Timeline
-- Write comprehensive tests to ensure that the implementation meets the user behavior requirements, including edge cases
-- Consider performance implications, such as minimizing unnecessary re-renders
-- Pay attention to user experience and interface design
-- Write clean, well-documented, and maintainable code